robertdebock/ansible-collection-roles/roles/consul/README.md

 ---
 # defaults file for consul

+# This flag controls the datacenter in which the agent is running.
 consul_datacenter: dc1

+# This flag provides a data directory for the agent to store state.
 consul_data_dir: /opt/consul

+# The address to which Consul will bind client interfaces, including the HTTP and DNS servers
 consul_client_addr: 0.0.0.0

+# Enables the built-in web UI server and the required HTTP routes.
 consul_ui: yes

+# This flag is used to control if an agent is in server or client mode.
 consul_server: yes

+# This flag provides the number of expected servers in the datacenter.
 # consul_bootstrap_expect: 3

+# Specifies the secret key to use for encryption of Consul network traffic.
 # consul_encrypt: "GEZzRM+2P+FiUcyrx9Fte8NbwtTlX3NA"

+# Similar to -join but allows retrying a join until it is successful.
 # consul_retry_join:
 #   - consul.domain.internal

+# The address that should be bound to for internal cluster communications.
 # consul_bind_addr: "{{ ansible_default_ipv4.address }}"

+# The advertise address is used to change the address that we advertise to other nodes in the cluster.
 # consul_advertise_addr: "{{ ansible_default_ipv4.address }}"

+# You can define service that Consul should manage.
+# consul_services:
+#   - name: web
+#     tags:
+#       - rails
+#     port: 80
 ```

 ## [Requirements](#requirements)